mriffle/nf-skyline-dia-ms/docs/source/how_to_install.rst

 ===================================
 There are two parts to the Nextflow workflow:

-1. The Nextflow system that orchestrates the worfklow
+1. The Nextflow system that orchestrates the workflow
 2. The actual running of the programs that are part of the workflow

 These instructions will primarily describe how to install Nextflow on your computer so that you may start workflows using your computer.
 It does **not** assume that you will be running